timdeschryver/timdeschryver.dev/content/blog/finding-that-csharp-memory-leak/index.md

 ![A pie chart with a more in-depth look into the dump](./images/graph.png)

+While this leak was obvious, I still felt a little bit overwhelmed with all the data.
+To get a better understanding at how I should intepret the data I read through [.NET Memory Performance Analysis](https://github.com/Maoni0/mem-doc/blob/master/doc/.NETMemoryPerformanceAnalysis.md).
+I found it beginner friendly, while still going in-depth.
+It's focused on PerfView, but the gained knowledge can also be used while reading the data in other tools.

 ### Key takeaways

 - Don't wait and guess whether there's a memory leak.
 The data is right in front of you, you just have to go get it.
 When you got a hunch about having a leak, immediately create a dump file and analyze it.
 While I thought this was hard and time-consuming, creating a dump file just takes a few seconds.
 And when you have a real problem, the analyzing part will also be quick.
 Better safe than sorry, right?